 Then compare that to what you spend, both out of necessity and out of discretion.
 Reviewing your bills over the last three years is a good starting point for getting a handle on these expense figures.

 For those of you who find yourselves with a big gap between how much you think you’ll need for your retirement plan and how much money you think you’ll have, you may want to consider a phased approach to retiring.
-(Related: Retirement Planning)
+(Related: A roadmap to retirement)

 To get an overall sense of what your financial picture may look like in retirement, a calculator is a great place to start.

-These calculations can help you start to consider plans for drawing down the principal in whatever retirement accounts you may have or weighing the pros and cons of tapping into life insurance.
+These calculations can help you start to consider plans for drawing down the principal in whatever retirement accounts you may have.
+In addition, provided you have the right type of life insurance policy in place, you could also calculate in the possibility of tapping into life insurance to supplement your draw-down plan.
+(Related: How life insurance can supplement retirement income)

-Indeed, the consequences of such moves in today’s changing demographics can have significant financial implications for your retirement.
+Indeed, the consequences of such calculations in today’s changing demographics can have significant financial implications for your retirement.
 For example, in the past the “four percent rule” was a rule of thumb often used to guide the amount of money to withdraw annually from retirement accounts.
-A 4% rate was considered high enough to keep pace with inflation while low enough to sustain a retirement portfolio for a number of years.
+A 4 percent rate was considered high enough to keep pace with inflation while low enough to sustain a retirement portfolio for a number of years.

 New tax proposals and changes to Social Security rules can also influence the appropriate financial strategy for using various retirement funds.